swiss-ai-center/a-guide-to-mlops/docs/part-5-label-data-and-retrain/chapter-51-set-up-label-studio.md

 ### Start Label Studio

-You can now start label studio with the following command:
+You can now start Label Studio with the following command:

 ```sh title="Execute the following command(s) in a terminal"
 # Start Label Studio
 DATA_UPLOAD_MAX_NUMBER_FILES=1000 label-studio
 ```

+!!! info

+    This raises Label Studio's per-upload file limit so you can import all the `extra-data/extra` images at once.
+The default limit (100 files) is lower than the number of images in this chapter, which would force you to upload them in multiple batches.

 Label Studio will start on <http://localhost:8080>.
 Open the URL in your browser and sign up for an account.